 Implementation of good practice guides is not compulsory, however to demonstrate continuous improvement, the Housing Registrar expects that agencies use the guides to improve performance.
 We have also produced some information sheets to clarify processes and practices we have implemented.

-(pdf 109KB)Corporate group structures and the Victorian regulatory framework
+(docx 86KB)Corporate group structures and the Victorian regulatory framework

 (pdf 173KB)Intervention guidelines

 Under intervention guidelines published in the Victorian Government Gazette in August 2005, a series of intervention triggers are outlined.
 These triggers reflect specific circumstances that may invoke intervention.

 The purpose of this guidance is to identify specific requirements for newly registered agencies according to the quarter of the financial year in which agencies become registered.

 (docx 321KB)Reportable events

 A reportable event is an event that may/will have a significant impact on an agency's performance against performance standards.
 The Housing Registrar must be informed as soon as a reportable event is identified and it is the responsibility of the registered agency to disclose these events.